-47. Fair value of financial assets and financial liabilities
+43. Fair value of financial assets and financial liabilities

-Fair value is the amount for which an asset could be exchanged, or a liability settled, between willing and knowledgeable, but unrelated parties in an arm's length transaction.
+Fair value is the amount for which an asset could be exchanged, or a liability settled, between willing and knowledgeable but unrelated parties on arm's length transaction.

-47.1.
-Categories of valuation at fair value of financial assets and liabilities designated at fair value in the consolidated statement of financial position
+43.1 Categories of valuation at fair value of financial assets and liabilities designated at fair value in the statement of financial position

-Note 2.6.4.5 'Method of establishing fair value and categories of valuation at fair value of financial assets and liabilities designated at fair value in the consolidated statement of financial position' provides detailed information on the method of fair value calculation.
+Note 2.5.4.5.
+'Method of establishing fair value and categories of valuation at fair value of financial assets and liabilities designated at fair value in the statement of financial position' provides detailed information on the method of fair value calculation.